-There is also a specific legal regime which regulates the treatment of personal genetic information and health information (Law 12/2005, 26 January 2005).
+There is also a specific legal regime which regulates the treatment of personal genetic information and health information (Law 12/2005, 26 January 2005 as executed by Decree Law 131/2014, 29 August 2014).
 Under this regime, the collection of human biological samples or related derivatives, with the aim of establishing a database of biological products with personal information, is also subject to prior authorisation by CNPD.